 If almost all users in your account are Account Administrators, you will likely want to move some of them into one of the four new roles: Server Operator, Network Manager, Security Manager, or Account Viewer.

 Many customers will find the Account Viewer role to be very helpful for giving users of the Control Portal read-only access to all account resources.
 This is a brand new concept introduced into the interface that did not exist for the previous role set.
-Any users who wanted to peruse through servers, networks, or account resources before had to be given access to change or delete them as well.
-Now with roles like the Account Viewer and Security Manager role, any users who you want to "look but not touch" can be moved out of the Account Administrator role into a role more suitable for viewing only.
+Previously, any users who wanted to peruse through servers, networks, or account resources had to be given access to change or delete them as well.
+Now with roles like the Account Viewer and Security Manager, any users who you want to "look but not touch" can be moved out of the Account Administrator role into a role more suitable for viewing only.

 Additionally, the Server Operator role was introduced to enable the management of servers only, without the additional access to other related items like alert or autoscale policies and Blueprints.
 The majority of users in an organization will probably be members of this role, or at least Server Administrators, since it is likely that most users will be interacting only with the servers and groups interface on a daily basis.